ScarletPixie/c-linked-lists/README.md

 <br>

 ## t_list	\*lst_slice(t_list \*\*head, size_t start, size_t size)
 This function cuts list by size size starting from the start index.
-It won't do anything if head or *head is NULL or if the start index is beyond the len the of list.
+It won't do anything if head or *head is NULL or if the start index is beyond the len the of list or if size is 0.
+It then returns the cut part of the list.